watson-developer-cloud/node-sdk/README.md

 - With some service instances, you authenticate to the API by using **[IAM](#iam)**.
 - In other instances, you authenticate by providing the **[username and password](#username-and-password)** for the service instance.
-- If you're using a Watson service on ICP, you'll need to authenticate in [a specific way](#icp).
+- If you are using a Watson service on ICP, you will need to authenticate in [a specific way](#icp).
+- If you are using a Watson service on AWS, you will need to authenticate using [mcsp](#mcsp).

 Authentication is accomplished using dedicated Authenticators for each authentication scheme.
 Import authenticators from `ibm-watson/auth` or rely on externally-configured credentials which will be read from a credentials file or environment variables.